Sanogo, Martin lead No. 24 UConn over No. 18 Marquette

 Marquette: The Golden Eagles had won eight of its previous nine, with five of those wins over ranked teams.
 The only loss during that stretch came at first-place Providence by two points on Jan.
 30.

-UConn: The win snapped a two-game skid for the Huskies, which followed a five-game winning streak.
-UConn is now 2-2 when playing top 25 programs this season but had not beaten a ranked opponent since its win over Auburn in the Bahamas on Nov.
+UConn: UConn is 2-2 this season when playing against a top 25 program, but had not beaten a ranked opponent since its win over Auburn in the Bahamas on Nov.
 24. The losses came at Seton Hall and Villanova.

 UP NEXT